-- 1. CORE: Core Curriculum: A 210 hour orientation, known as the CORE program, instills the basic fundamentals in skin care.
+- CORE: Core Curriculum: A six-week full-time day or ten-week part-time night orientation, known as the CORE program, instills the basic fundamentals in skin care.
 Students are graded and evaluated using written, oral and practical testing methods.
 Students must successfully complete the Core Curriculum prior to attending regularly scheduled daily classes. - 2.
 CREATIVE: Students will enter a new phase of elective classroom workshops coupled with challenging practical services that will continue to build them into confident skin care therapists.